-When you’re a freelancer, you really need to sell yourself in order reap the rewards.
+When you’re self-employed, you really need to know how to sell yourself as a freelancer in order reap the rewards.
 Having a great portfolio helps too but knowing how to really sell yourself to potential clients can make the difference between getting that great job opportunity or going back to searching for projects.
 If you’re pitching a proposal or putting your CV forward, ask yourself these questions;

 1. What are your strengths?